Whipple Procedure in Iran Details

 The patient will be given fluids, medications, and nutrition through intravenous (IV) lines.

-Further, with the help of tubes, urine from bladder and fluid, and blood from the surgical area will be drained to minimize discomfort.
+Further, with the help of tubes, urine from bladder and fluid, and blood from the surgical area will be drained to minimize discomfort. - After discharge from the hospital, most people can return directly home to continue recovery.

 Some people are asked to stay nearby for several days for monitoring and follow-up visits.